vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 to Bhuvaneśvara; GK 115-116, 191.
 Pradiptanavami-on 9th of Āśv. św.; tithivrata; for a year;

-worship Devi with mantra of 16 syllables (om mahā. bhagavatyai Mahiṣāsuramardinyai hum phat) and worship Siva by offering in fire a lump of guggulu; one should take on that day as much food as can be eaten while a grass fire brand, only one cubit in length held between the thumb and forefinger being lighted, does not go out; HV I. 899-900
+worship Devi with mantra of 16 syllables (om mahā. bhagavatyai Mahiṣāsuramardinyai hum phat) and worship Śiva by offering in fire a lump of guggulu; one should take on that day as much food as can be eaten while a grass fire brand, only one cubit in length held between the thumb and forefinger being lighted, does not go out; HV I. 899-900

 (from Devīpurāṇa).
 Pradoṣa-Vide p.
 102 above on Nakta.
 Pradoṣavrata in the first quarter of the night of 13th tithi, he

-who sees (image of) Siva with an offering (or present) becomes free from all sins.
+who sees (image of) Śiva with an offering (or present) becomes free from all sins.
 HV II.
 19 (from Bhav; one

 verse) Prapūdūna-begin on Cai.
 Su.
 1; distribute to all for four